atbcb/ICTTestingBaseline/docs/4FocusHidden.md

 ## Test Rules
 ### Focus (revealing hidden content) - B4.2-revealed-content-info
 #### Rule Description
-This test determines whether information in hidden content, when revealed, is also availabe to users with low vision, without vision, or to keyboard users as to sighted individuals using a mouse.
+This test determines whether focus is returned to the control that triggers a menu or dialog after dismissing the menu or dialog.

 #### Accessibility Requirements
 *	WCAG SC 2.1.1